 All the above systems automatically perform some mission characterized by their respective goals.
 They integrate agents continuously interacting with their environment through sensors and actuators.
-The sensors provide stimuli to the agents; the actuators receive commands from the agents and change accordingly the state of their environment.
+The sensors provide stimuli to the agent; the actuators receive commands from the agent and change accordingly the state of its environment.

 All agents receive inputs and produce outputs so that their I/O relation meets their specific goals.
 They are real-time controllers monitoring state changes of the controlled environment and producing adequate responses.
-Nonetheless, there are significant differences regarding the complexity and intricacy of their environments and their goals pursued by their associated decision processes.
+Nonetheless, there are significant differences regarding the complexity and intricacy of their environments and their goals with associated decision process.